WPSpeedExpert/delete-old-outofstock-products/README.md

 - **Protects WooCommerce placeholder images** from being deleted.
 - **Preserves images used by multiple products** or posts.
 - Shows helpful **statistics** about eligible products for deletion.
-- Includes option to **manually run** cleanup with real-time progress tracking.
+- Includes option to **manually run** cleanup with status feedback.
 - Simple configuration—just install, activate, and set your preferences.
 - Fully compatible with the latest WooCommerce features, including HPOS.
 - Clean activation and uninstallation, with scheduled events properly removed.